MikeBergmann/bones-milestone-lua-interface-desc/doc/basics-and-structure.md

 ## Directory structure and description file

-An LUA program is started from within the application 'Audio'.
+On the Milestone audio player, you will start an LUA program from within the application 'Audio.'
 To enable the audio player to find the LUA programs, each program gets its subdirectory with the following obligatory structure (the name of the program is here' Sample'):

     Apps
        └ Sample.lua